LoganReyn/WineProject/README.md

 [Kaggle](https://www.kaggle.com/datasets/yasserh/wine-quality-dataset).
 After attempting to model my own wine bottle in Blender, I realized I could get a free one online.

 In the future, it would be interesting to add animation based on the prediction.
-Also, finishing my own models would be cool too.
+Also, finishing my own 3D model would be cool too.

 ## Installation